mivek/MetarParser/README.md

 #### Runway information

+The runway information can represent either an information regarding the visibility on the runway or a deposit.

 The runway information is composed of

 -   The name of the runway
--   The minimal visibility on the runway
+-   The minimal visibility on the runway (optional)
 -   The maximal visibility on the runway (optional)
 -   The trend of the visibility (optional)
+-   The type of deposit (optional)
+-   The percentage of coverage on the runway
+-   The thickness of the deposit.
+-   The braking capacity on the runway.

 #### Visibility